- 1 What is WAV?

 This thing is that WAVs are a bit more expensive than other conventional vehicles.

-This slight price increase is mostly because of the original vehicles’ modifications to allow wheelchair users to access them without leaving their chair while moving.
+This slight price increase is mostly because of the original vehicles’ modifications to allow wheelchair users to access them without leaving their chairs while moving.

 Best Wheelchair Assessable Vehicle Of 2021